 See the pamphlet supplied with the polish.

 The polish is very thin, so do not apply a lot - I need to wipe the brush at least twice before I get the right amount.
 Do NOT cure this if you have gotten some polish on your skin or cuticles!
-There are several reasons for this: 1) you will have a hard time getting the polish off again 2) it will not look nice with an edge that is sticking upwards when your nails begin to grow out 3) when you have an edge that is sticking up, the polish will loosen at that edge because of air/moisture/oils getting in, under the polish.
+There are several reasons for this: 1) you will have a hard time getting the polish off again 2) it will not look nice - it will have an edge that is sticking upwards when your nails begin to grow out 3) when you have an edge that is sticking up, the polish will loosen at that edge because of air/moisture/oils getting in, under the polish.
 You can use a small, angled brush and alcohol for clean-up.
 I would suggest to either NOT pushing your cuticles back or cut them - you don't want the cuticles to move downwards while you're applying this.
-Some people say that their cuticles shrank back after wearing gel polish for a long time - I hope that will happen with mine too :)

 ONE DRAWBACK WITH SENSATIONAIL